topxeq/gox/README.md

 Golang is not required to be installed.
 Gox is only in one executable file, green and fast.

 And thanks to [Giu](https://github.com/AllenDang/giu), which enables Gox to provide a modern GUI programming ability, and it's cross-platform, native, no dependencies and convenient.
 Even more, Gox has an code editor embedded, so the external text editor may not be required for small piece of code.
+Note: this GUI library requires OPENGL.

 And also many thanks to [Govcl](https://github.com/ying32/govcl) written by ying32, which enables Gox to provide GUI programming APIs based on the free Lazarus LCL library.
 It's from VCL library and very useful especially for experienced Delphi/VCL programmers.
+Since this library doesn't require OPENGL, it's more compatible in some server-side operating systems.
+It only requires a single library file(dll in Windows or so in Linux and dylib in Mac OS).

 Gox supports password-protect your source code file, it's also a major difference from most script/interpretive language.